 Over the next few days of the conference, I caught a glimpse of how much my entering the contest was going to affect the rest of my life.
 All of a sudden, people knew my name.
 Strangers stopped me in the hotels and wanted to talk, see the challenge coin, or just shake my hand.
 Hosts of smaller conferences wanted my advice for implementing a similar contest at their conferences.

-When the www.social-engineer.org podcast was recorded live, the seventeen-year-old girl who met General Keith B. Alexander was the first highlighted story.
+When the new.social-engineer.org podcast was recorded live, the seventeen-year-old girl who met General Keith B. Alexander was the first highlighted story.
 CNNMoney even ran a story on the contest, although my interview was cut from the final segment.

 Since the summer, I have attended various meetings and conferences with my dad to spread the word about social engineering.
 I’m even editing articles for a website my dad’s friend administers that sells social engineering tools.
 If you had asked me at the end of last year whether I would be able to keep from breaking down into hysterics in that glass box, I would have offered to drill air holes in your skull.
 But those twenty minutes and the effects have drastically changed my life, and I’m not looking back.